-First, we show how to cast entropy rate minimization as an RL objective and combined with a primary discounted reward goal.
-To do this, we rely on Theorem \ref{thm:equivalence} and employing the surrogate entropy $s(x,u)$ as a local reward along with its corresponding value function.
+In the following, we show how predictability of the agent's behaviour can be cast as an RL objective and combined with a primary discounted reward goal.
+To do this, we rely on Theorem \ref{thm:equivalence} and employ the surrogate entropy $s(x,u)$ as a local reward along with its corresponding value function.
 We prove that, given a learned model of the MDP, we are able to approximate the true entropy rate value functions.
 In the next section, we combine this section's results with conventional discounted rewards and standard PG results, to address the problem mentioned in the Problem Statement and derive a PG algorithm that maximizes the combined reward objective.
 We define the predictability objective to be minimized: